Have your say on major changes to the way local services will be provided in the future.

 Consultation on the proposal for a Mayoral Combined County Authority

-The government has a public consultation on proposals to form a Mayoral Combined Authority for Hampshire, Portsmouth, the Isle of Wight, and Southampton.
+The government recently held a public consultation on proposals to form a Mayoral Combined Authority for Hampshire, Portsmouth, the Isle of Wight, and Southampton.

-For more information and to give your thoughts please visit the Hampshire and the Solent devolution consultation website.
+The deadline for this consultation has now passed.
+For more information please visit the Hampshire and the Solent devolution consultation website.

 You can visit the Local Government Association website for more information about the overall proposals.